Finding a Learning Style

 “It definitely did give me some confidence but I still feel a bit like a fish out of water at times.”

-Although he still finds his studies challenging at times, Cameron says the help he receives from the learning centre has made the journey more manageable.
+Although he still finds his studies challenging at times, Cameron says the help he receives from the Library and Learning Centre has made the journey more manageable.

 “It just surprised me how willing they were to do their best to help me.
 They are awesome, they go above and beyond.”

-In addition to one-on-one consultations with Learning Advisers (via phone, Skype or email), the Learning Centre provides online study resources and workshops, a student mentoring programme, a writing support service for first-time students, and services for students with disabilities.
+In addition to one-on-one consultations with Learning Advisers (via phone, Skype or email), the centre provides online study resources and workshops, a student mentoring programme, a writing support service for first-time students, and services for students with disabilities.

-The Learning Centre works Polytechnic-wide to support students and ensure equal opportunities and access for all students irrespective of age, gender, socio-economic background, ethnicity or physical ability.
+The Library and Learning Centre works Polytechnic-wide to support students and ensure equal opportunities and access for all students irrespective of age, gender, socio-economic background, ethnicity or physical ability.

 Other student profiles